-Looking for a pick me up?
-Music teacher Willy M. put this great list of easy ukulele songs together that are sure to turn your frown upside down…
+Looking for some happy ukulele songs to play?
+Music teacher Willy M. put together this great list of easy ukulele songs that are sure to brighten your day…

-I’ve had bad days; you’ve had bad days, it seems that sometimes there’s no escaping them.
+I’ve had bad days.
+You’ve had bad days.
+Sometimes there’s no escaping them.
 It’s like the wise sage once said, “it rains on the just and the unjust.”
+But instead of sulking, it always helps to find a pick-me-up, whether that be a delicious pint of ice cream or learning some fun ukulele songs!

 1. I Make My Own Sunshine – Alyssa Bonagura